 Extra-curricular programs enrich the curriculum of the school by making available a variety of activities in which a student can participate.
 Banner County School will adhere to the rules and regulations set forth in Title IX guidelines on sex discrimination as well as other pertinent rules and regulations.
 School activities are designated as follows:

-Football Volleyball Wrestling Basketball Track Chorus Band Speech One-Act Play Math Counts Cross Country Scholastic Conte ests Quiz Bowl FFA
+Football Volleyball Wrestling Basketball Track Chorus Band Speech One-Act Play Math Counts Cross Country FFA Quiz Bowl Esports Scholastic Contests

 Section 2 Activity Philosophy: